Article updated September 2020

 - Feature—This derives from the develop branch and is used to develop features.

 - Release—This also derives from develop branch but is used during releases.

-- Hotfix—This derives from the master branch and is used to fix a bug in the production branch that was identified after a release.
+- Hotfix—This derives from the main branch and is used to fix a bug in the production branch that was identified after a release.

 We will discuss these branches in detail along with the Gitflow extension used to simplify the management of these branches.
 The commands we use for the Gitflow extension are based on the Windows environment, but other platforms have similar commands.
 You can check out the Gitflow wiki for complete details regarding supported commands.

 The following simplified steps will get you up and running on Windows, although GitHub also hosts installation instructions for different platforms.

 - Download and install Git for Windows.
 By default, it will install in this directory: